Governance

 • Markus Bohni, (Deputy Chairperson of the Supervisory Board) an independent investment consultant, wants to break the cycle of poverty and disability in low and middle-income countries as well: "So that blind and otherwise persons with disabilities finally get equal opportunities!"

-• Dr. Kirsten Girnth, business lawyer, is honored to support CBM with legal advice and appropriate action.
-She is committed to contributing to the Supervisory Board and accompanying CBM on its path to a better world, in line with Erich Kästner’s motto: “There is nothing good unless you do it.”
+• Dr. Kirsten Girnth, business lawyer, is honoured to support CBM with legal advice and appropriate action.
+She is committed to contributing to the Supervisory Board and accompanying CBM on its path to a better world, which aligns with Erich Kästner’s motto: “There is nothing good unless you do it.”

 • Dr. Helga Rau is a graduate ecotrophologist and Africa consultant for the Evangelical Church in Hesse and Nassau.
 She wants to support persons with disabilities in countries of the global South, enable them to live in society with equal rights and make equal opportunities a matter of course.